B0XEY/Unity-Planets/README.md

 [^1]: These planets use 3D noise to shape the terrain.
 This is not the best option because of the lack of control.
 Thankfully [unbeGames's noise algorithm](https://github.com/unbeGames/noise.git) not only is jobs/ burst enabled but makes layered noise much faster than using normal librays.
 [^2]: The Terrian is made using the marching cube algorithm.
 The base of my code comes from this [video series](https://www.youtube.com/watch?v=dTdn3CC64sc&list=PLVsTSlfj0qsWt0qafrT6blp5yvchzO4ee) with was a big help with the generation.
 I have made minor tweaks and changes to speed up the generation.
 [Scrawk's Marching Cubes Project](https://github.com/Scrawk/Marching-Cubes)
+[^3]: The idea of the mod tree came from [here](https://josebasierra.gitlab.io/VoxelPlanets) after looking at solution to save memory.